How to Only Play Offense in Madden 22 Face of the Franchise

 What Happens When You Play Offense Only?

+When you learn how to not play defense in face of the franchise, things get interesting.
 When you play the offense only game mode, you will literally only play the offensive side of the game.
 It jumps to the next moment your team has possession of the ball.

 Whichever position you play on offense, you will play the whole team.
 The simulations are done after punting, scoring, or giving the possession away.
 This simulation will stop once you get the ball again.